{{flagHref}}

 Independent

-Different materials exhibit distinct specific heat capacities.
-An example:
+Different materials have different specific heat capacities.
+For instance:

-• Aluminium has a lower specific heat capacity than water, and consequently, it heats up and cools down more quickly.
+• Aluminium has a lower specific heat capacity compared to water, which means it heats up and cools down quickly.

-The following table shows the specific heat capacities of various substances:
+Here is a table showing the specific heat capacity of various substances:

 Substance